 Once an important stop on the Silk Road and a city of incredible historical and cultural riches, Dunhuang is a spectacular desert oasis.

-Continue the overland adventure towards the ancient oasis town of Turpan.
-Spend the night wild camping beneath the desert stars.
+Spend the night in a wild camp beneath the desert stars.

 Once an important staging post on the Silk Road, Turpan is an attractive town famous for its vineyards, stone fruits, melons and the nearby Flaming Mountains.